sandelius/bilvision/README.md

     client.technical
     client.owners

-    # We cal also fetch all results
+    # We can also fetch all results
     data = client.all

+    # Override global configuration at instance level
+    client = Bilvision::Request.new('AAA111',
+      user_id:  'uname',
+      password: '<new_secret>'
+    )

 ## Contributing